Champaign Workers' Compensation Lawyers

-When workers are harmed due to accidents on the job, the Champaign-Urbana workers compensation attorneys of Rosenfeld Injury Lawyers LLC work tirelessly to ensure that those who have suffered injuries have access to all of the care and benefits that are guaranteed under state law.
-It is not uncommon for employers and their insurance companies to try to take advantage of workers who are not fully aware of their rights, and this is why you should always consult with an attorney following a work-related injury.
+When workers are harmed due to accidents on the job, the Champaign-Urbana workers compensation attorneys of Rosenfeld Injury Lawyers LLC work tirelessly to ensure that those who have suffered injuries have access to all the care and benefits that are guaranteed to receive under Illinois state law.

 Fortune 500 Companies Operating out of Champaign

 In addition to being a popular hotspot for technology, research, and development, the Champaign area serves the needs of multiple Fortune 500 companies.
 Its proximity to I-57, I-74, I-72, and two major railroad carriers makes it an ideal location for production facilities and warehouses.

 The area's desirable business amenities attracted companies like Kraft Foods, Fed-Ex Ground, Caterpillar, and John Deere.
 Other notable companies with working operations in Champaign include Archer Daniels Midland, the United Parcel Service, Carle, and PlastiPak Packaging.